 - Season with salt and pepper.

-- Tip: As the sauerkraut is salty DO NOT add salt until the soup is fully cooked
+- Tip: As the kraut itself is salty DO NOT add salt until the soup is fully cooked

 - Serving Size: 3

 Loaded with active probiotics and fibers, the vegetable has beneficial effects on the health of your digestive tract and cleanses the bowel.
 A recent study found that probiotic-rich foods can also balance immune function and reduce allergic conditions.
 (1)

 The nutrients it contains include vitamin B12, which is required for the formation of blood and the structure of the cell nuclei, in addition to vitamin C, which increases the body’s immune defense.

 Vitamin B12 is usually found only in foods of animal origin (meat, especially liver, fish, milk, eggs).
 It is present in sauerkraut as a bacterial waste product.